- BA: Afrikastudien

 - 09/1989 - 01/1994

 Dr. phil. (“The Policy of Zimbabwe”), U Hamburg Foreign

 Diploma political science (“The developmental programme discussion in the SPD 1982-1987”), U Hamburg

-- international and regional organizations, in particular the African Union and the RECs/RMs, African Peace and Security Architecture, African Governance Architecture, conflict prevention and early warning, preventive diplomacy, conflict analysis
+- international and regional organisations, in particular the African Union and the RECs/RMs, African Peace and Security Architecture, African Governance Architecture

-- German Africa policy (foreign affairs, development policy, security policies)
+- German Africa policy (foreign affairs, development policy, security policy)

 Global Studies, International Studies, critical area studies, transregional studies, spatial turn